digitalprk/mcr_romanization/README.md

-Automated McCune-Reischauer Romanization and Word Division for Korean Text
+ï»¿Automated McCune-Reischauer Romanization and Word Division for Korean Text
 =====

 * Automatically segments a Hangul sentence into its constituent parts of speech following the McCune-Reischauer rules for word segmentation